-Unemployment peaked at 9.1 percent in late 2009-early 2010 (dropping to 7.4 percent by of August 2012, but not counting those who may have given up looking for work or those in various degrees of underemployment).
+Unemployment peaked at 9.1 percent in late 2009 to early 2010 (dropping to 7.4 percent by August 2012).

-The percent of individuals living below the poverty line in Winter Park increased by more than 4 percent (to 12.5 percent) during the recession, although that number has also gone down again since to pre-recession levels.
+The percent of individuals living below the poverty line in Winter Park increased by more than 4 percent (to 12.5 percent) during the recession, although that number has also gone down again since to prerecession levels.